 Back by popular demand!
 Participants in the March 2010, 2012, and 2014 tri-national symposia organized by representatives from the Tohono O'odham Nation, Mexico, and the United States recommended that this remarkable gathering should happen every two years.

 The March 2016 tri-national symposium will address successes and continuing challenges of conserving the magnificent Sonoran Desert.
-The symposium will focus on cultural and natural resource issues, and Native American tribal perspectives, with a new theme: Converging Trails: A Commitment to the Sonoran Desert.
+The symposium will focus on cultural and natural resource issues, and Native American tribal perspectives, with a new theme: Converging Trails: Past, Present, and Future of the Sonoran Desert.

-A variety of special field trips are being planned for Monday, March 7.
+A variety of special field trips are scheudled for Monday, March 7.
 On Tuesday through Thursday evening, we are scheduling plenary sessions, a rich choice of breakout sessions, and ample networking time.
 Wednesday evening will feature a sunset dinner in the Barry Goldwater Range (transportation provided).
-A Monday - Thursday schedule leaves out of town participants free to travel home on Friday.
+This year we are pleased to welcome the Arizona Native Plant Society to the Syposium for an all-day meeting on Tuesday.
+The Monday - Thursday schedule leaves out of town participants free to travel home on Friday.

 Registration fees are $125 for the entire Symposium or $50 per day for single days; meals are included for each day registered.

 Field trips are free.